 - Drs.
-Sherine Obare and Yirong Mo have been awarded College of Arts and Sciences Faculty Achievement Awards for 2012.
+Sherine Obare and Yirong Mo were awarded College of Arts and Sciences Faculty Achievement Awards in 2012.

 More Department News

-- Dr. Hashem Akhavan-Tafti has been chosen as Distinguished Alumni Scholar.
+- Dr. Hashem Akhavan-Tafti has been chosen as Distinguished Alumni Scholar for 2012.

 - Robert J. Justice II (WMU PhD '10) Is now with Treatt USA where he oversees all technical aspects of the business: Quality, Regulatory, Product Development, and Food Safety.
 Treatt USA is a global leader in the production of citrus oils, as well as fruit & vegetable essences.

 - Elizabeth S. Semkiw (WMU PhD '09) has accepted a position as Environmental Specialist with the Bureau of Environmental Epidemiology for the State of Missouri.
 In this role, she will be involved with a variety of projects focused on health risk assessment, including water pollution, contaminant migration, lead poisoning, and mercury in fish.

 - A Memorial Service to celebrate the life of Dr. Brian A. Zeider, a 2010 WMU Alumnus was held on October 23rd, 2011.
 Dr. Zeider died suddenly on September 9, 2011 in Salt Lake City, Utah.